larryTheCoder/SkyWarsForPE/README.md

 ## Using EasyKits for SkyWarsForPE.
 This is fairly easy, your kit will automatically be listed in the kit selection item.
-However, the kit will **only be listed** if the permission were set to `sw.internal`.
+However, the kit will **only be listed** if the permission were set to `sw.internal.*`.
 Other than that, you're done configuring the kits for this plugin.

+You can use this permission to only allows specific players to access this kit (i.e `sw.internal.*`).
+For an example, you can set Player A to only access this kit with permission `sw.internal.kit-a`, and Player B, `sw.internal.kit-b`.
+Player A cannot access Player's B kit and vice versa.

 ## Commands